 Children & Youth Programs

 Every child deserves the opportunity to be safe, to learn and to grow.
-The Children & Youth Programs has several initiatives that assist children and grandchildren of Mason’s, as well as community members.
+The Children & Youth Programs has several initiatives that assist children.
 The support of and investment in children and youth is a priority for the Freemasons of Washington.
 Washington Masonic Charities is proud to spearhead these critical programs and we have made it easy for you to support these young people - just click here!

 How Lodges Can Assist in Student Success